Radin-System/Automation/README.md

 # Automation
-Simple tools for automating stuff in our organization .
+Simple tools for automating tasks in our organization .